vitaly-t/pg-promise/README.md

         }
     });
 ```
-Shared chaining is for those who want absolute control over connection, either because they want to execute lots of queries in one go, or because they like squeezing every bit of performance out of their code.
-Other than, the author hasn't seen any real performance difference from detached chaining.
+Shared chaining is for those who want absolute control over connection, either because they want to execute lots of queries in one go,
+or because they like squeezing every bit of performance out of their code.
+Other than, the author hasn't seen any real performance difference
+from the detached chaining.

 ### Transactions

-Transactions can be executed within both shared and detached call chains in almost the same way, performing the following actions:
+Transactions can be executed within both shared and detached call chains in the same way, performing the following actions:

 1. Acquires a new connection (detached transactions only);
 2. Executes ```BEGIN``` command;